Rick Peterson: Playing career

 Peterson was drafted for the second time in the 21st round of the June 1976 free agent draft by the Pittsburgh Pirates.
-At that time, his father, Pete Peterson, was Pittsburgh's farm system director and future general manager. and became the GM of the Pittsburg Pirates 1979 World Series team.
+At that time, his father, Pete Peterson, was Pittsburgh's farm system director and future general manager. and became the GM of the Pittsburgh Pirates 1979 World Series team.
 Rick Peterson played in class-A for the Pirates organization for four years, in 1976–79, and also made appearances at higher levels of the minors in 1982, 1983, and 1988.

 Coaching career

 Peterson began his coaching career in Minor League Baseball when he coached with the single-A Salem Pirates (now Salem Avalanche) of the Carolina League from 1979 to 1980.
 In 1980, he was part of the coaching staff with the (R) Gulf Coast Pirates of the Gulf Coast League.
 From 1981 to 1982, Peterson was with the (AA) Buffalo Bisons of the Eastern League.
 After his stay in Buffalo, he got a coaching position with the (AA) Lynn Sailors of the Eastern League in 1983.